Lift Every Voice and Sing (sculpture): Replicas

 Examples of the metal replicas are held in several museums, including the Schomburg Center in Harlem, and the Columbus Museum in Georgia.
 A gold plated example was sold at Bonham's in Los Angeles in 2018 for US$9,375 (including buyer's premium).
 A silver example was sold at Swann Galleries in 2019 for $21,250.

-In 2017, Aviva Kempner suggested in the New York Times that a full-size replica should be erected in front of the National Museum of African American History and Culture in Washington, D.C., and in 2021 it was announced that a copy of the statue will be installed in the new Lift Ev’ry Voice and Sing Park to be created at 120 Lee Street, in Jacksonville, Florida, where James Weldon Johnson and John Rosamond Johnson were born, and about 40 mi north of Savage's birthplace.
+In 2017, Aviva Kempner suggested in the New York Times that a full-size replica should be erected in front of the National Museum of African American History and Culture in Washington, D.C., and in 2021 it was announced that a copy of the statue will be installed in the new Lift Ev’ry Voice and Sing Park to be created at 120 Lee Street, in Jacksonville, Florida, where James Weldon Johnson and J. Rosamond Johnson were born, and about 40 mi north of Savage's birthplace.

 A photograph of a replica of the sculpture was chosen for the cover of the 2021 work Women's International Thought: Towards a New Canon.